-Since adoption of the 2016 Plan certain options have been granted to directors, officers and employees of the Company under 2016 Plan as disclosed in the table below.
-Other than the previously granted options set forth in the table below, equity-based or cash compensation awards to be granted in the future to eligible individuals, including current and future employees, officers and directors, under the 2016 Plan cannot be determined at this time, as actual awards will be made at the discretion of the Board of Directors.
+The Board approved the 2018 Plan on and since adoption, no options have been granted to directors, officers and employees of the Company under 2018 Plan.
+Other than the previously granted options set forth in the table below, equity-based or cash compensation awards to be granted in the future to eligible individuals, including current and future employees, officers and directors, under the 2018 Plan cannot be determined at this time, as actual awards will be made at the discretion of the Board of Directors.